DamCB/tyssue/README.md

 Versions 2.4 and earlier were distributed under the [Mozilla Public Licence](https://www.mozilla.org/en-US/MPL/2.0/).

-If GPL licencing is too restrictive for your intended usage, please contact the authors.
+If GPL licencing is too restrictive for your intended usage, please contact the maintainer.

 ## Bibliography

-* Here is a [Mendeley group](https://www.mendeley.com/groups/7132031/tyssue/) for the project's bibliography
+* There is a [Bibtex file here](bibliography/tyssue.bib) with collected relevant publications.

-* There is also a good old [Bibtex file here](bibliography/tyssue.bib)
+The tyssue library stemed from a refactoring of the `leg-joint` code used in [monier2015apico].

 [monier2015apico]: Monier, B. et al. Apico-basal forces exerted by